 About the Project

-The 21st century has brought unprecedented interest in Arctic resources, turning the region from the world’s periphery into the center of global attention.
-Driven by global climate change and related to it industrial and economic activities, within the next 50 years, Arctic coastal communities, their habitual environment and traditional lifestyle will undergo severe changes.
+The 21st century has put the Arctic under the spotlight, the region has transformed from world’s periphery into center of global attention.
+Driven by the impacts of global climate change, increased industrial and economic activities, the Arctic coastal communities are expected to undergo major changes in the coming 50 years.
+These will have great impacts on their habitual environment and traditional lifestyles.

 - more oil and gas deposit fields opened for licensing,

-- more trade and tourism ships crossing the ocean,
+- more transport and cruise ships crossing the ocean,

-- more industrial projects overall in the Northern Periphery and Arctic region.
+- more industrial projects in the Northern Periphery and Arctic region.

-All these, if we want it or not, will bring new ecological risks to the region.
+All of the above, whether we want it or not, will increase the chance of ecological accidents in the region.

-We have currently a great deal of gaps in our preparedness system to accidents at sea.
-Let's number them, one by one.
+We have currently a great deal of gaps in our preparedness system.
+These include the following ones

-- We lack common training and exercise platforms for education between universities and other educational institutions.
+- We lack common training and exercise platforms for education between oil spill response authorities of the Arctic countries and other educational institutions involved in maritime and oil spill issues.

-Overall project goal is to work with the following issues:
+Overall project goal of the APP4SEA project is to work with the following issues:

 - Pooling competences across the region;

-- Upskilling local authorities in charge of oil spill response at sea;
+- Upskilling local authorities in charge of oil spill response;

 - Raising awareness in coastal communities;